Board of Directors

 Helga de Kansky (Adult Ballet) received her basic training in New York from Mme.
 Anderson-Ivantzova, former prima ballerina of the Bolshoi Ballet.
 Throughout her career she studied in Europe with Mmes.
 Preobrajenska, Nijinska, Volkova, Nora Hightower and John Taras.
 Helga was engaged by the Colonel de Basil Ballet Russe for seasons in London (Covent Garden) and Paris in 1947.
 She then joined the Grand Ballet du Marquis de Cuevas, being named soloist after three years and remaining with the company for eight years.
 She worked with choreographers Massine, Nijinske, Dolin, Lichine, Balanchine, Taras and Dollar.
 Her roles included Queen of the Willis in Giselle (Perrot/Dolin), Taglioni and Grisi in Pas de Quatre (Perrot), the Prelude in Les Sylphides (Fokine) and prominent roles in Princess Aurora (Petipa), Sebastian (Caton), Petrouchka (Fokine), Jeux (Lichine), Dessins pour les Six (Taras), etc. In 1956 Helga danced for a year with The Netherlands Ballet as a principal ballerina.
 She began teaching in Paris in 1957 and has been teaching in California since 1960, giving master classes for Dance in Action, Pasadena City College and Pasadena High School, and was an associate professor of dance at Cal State LA (1985/86).
 She founded Concert Ballet of California in 1981, for which she choreographed Designs (Czerny), Bach Concerto, Five Dances (Chopin), A Tale of Undines (Poulenc), A Celebration (Pachelbel) and Clouds (Halpin).

 Jose Luis Trujillo (BDT!
 Program Director/Operations Manager) trained at Hollywood High Performing Arts Center, Los Angeles Valley College and The Ailey School before earning his BFA in dance from the Sharon Disney Lund School of Dance at the California Institute of the Arts.
 While working toward his degree, he taught for CalArts’ Community Arts Partnership (CAP) Program at Plaza de la Raza, Lula Washington Dance School and Grand Arts High School.
 Along with teaching contemporary, he has taught jazz, improv and dance composition.
 Trujillo has been a Pasadena Dance Theatre company member since 2009.
 He is also a member of MULTIPLEX DANCE and has performed with the Lula Washington Dance Theatre, Media City Ballet and the Silayan Dance Company.
 He has performed the works of Cynthia Young, Laurence Blake, Stephanie Nugent, Chad Michael Hall, Natasha Middleton and Trisha Brown.
 Trujillo’s choreography was featured at REDCAT in 2012, the same year he received the Beutner Family Award at CalArts for Excellence in the Arts.
-Currently, he holds several positions at Pasadena Dance Theatre, where he serves as assistant to artistic director Cynthia Young, program director of the Boys Dance Too! scholarship program, and faculty member for PDT's Conservatory of Performing Arts.
+Currently, he holds several positions at Pasadena Dance Theatre, where he serves as assistant to artistic director Cynthia Young, program director of the Boys Dance Too!
+Scholarship Program, and faculty.